emb-riscv/specs-markdown/csrs.md

 ## Machine Exception Program Counter (`mepc`)

-`mepc` is an XLEN-bit read/write register that holds the trap address.
+The `mepc` CSR is an XLEN-bit read/write register that holds the trap address.
 The low bit of `mepc` (`mepc[0]`) is always zero.

 | Bits | Name | Type | Reset | Description |